It's all about details at Nobu Hotel. And the details are pretty amazing.

 Guests at Nobu Hotel are also lucky to have access to Nobu's cuisine 24 hours a day through a special in-room dining menu you can't find anywhere else, which includes sushi and a selection of bento boxes for a customary Japanese breakfast.

-Nobu Hotel's location within Caesars Palace means there's a wide range of amenities at that hotel available to guests as well, including the Forum Shops, entertainment at The Colosseum, the Qua Baths & Spa and the pools.
+Nobu Hotel's location within Caesars Palace means there's a wide range of amenities at that hotel available to guests as well, including The Forum Shops, entertainment at The Colosseum, Omnia Nightclub, Qua Baths & Spa and the pools.
 It's the best of both worlds.